 On my way down to le Vieux Lyon, I stopped at the area’s other major attraction: Lyon’s Théâtre Antique, Lugdunum‘s old Roman amphitheater, almost perfectly preserved.
 It seats over 6000 people.
 Every summer, locals and visitors are treated to outdoor concerts during les Nuits de Fourvière festival.

-If you have not decided by now to add Lyon to your next French adventure, then Part 2 of my story, when I publish it, might finish to convince you.
-We will be discussing food.
-You will have to wait a few days.
+If you have not decided by now to add Lyon to your next French adventure, then the other two stories I wrote about Lyon on this trip might finish to convince you.
 In the meantime, look at these photos and ask yourself: “Why have I never seen the City of Lights?”

 A mes amis, Gilda et “Red Teddy.”